cloudspannerecosystem/yo/README.md

 `yo` uses Go [template](https://golang.org/pkg/text/template/) package to generate code.
 You can use your own template for code generation by using `--template-path` option.

 `yo` provides default templates and uses them when `--template-path` option is not specified.
 The templates exist in [templates](templates/) directory.
-The templates are embeded into `yo` binary.
+The templates are embedded into `yo` binary.

 ### Custom Template Quickstart